mmrqs/american-abyss-student-edition/README.md

 - [x] setup trello
 - [x] identify similar games
 ### To be done for the next sprint
+- Main menu creation
+- Setup the clickable map
+- Read about game networking management in Unity
+- Select assets for pawns

 ## Sprint 1 - 4/20/2021 -> 4/27/2021
 ### Achievements